A preconditioned difference of convex functions algorithm with extrapolation and line search: Preconditioned DCA with extrapolation determined by line search

-If $g_1+f$ is a quadratic function, the update $\bar x^n$ in \eqref{update_x_bar} can be reformulated as the classical efficient preconditioned iteration, which can circumvent solving the linear equation even with mild accuracy, especially for a large-scale linear system.
+If $g_1+f$ is a quadratic function, the update $\left\{ \bar{x}^n \right\}_n $ in \eqref{update_x_bar} can be reformulated as the classical efficient preconditioned iteration, which can circumvent solving the linear equation even with mild accuracy, especially for a large-scale linear system.
 We will explain the preconditioning technique in Proposition \ref{pro:pre} later.

-Within the widely employed gradient descent framework, \cite{o2015adaptive} pioneered two distinct restart strategies for extrapolation parameter: a gradient-based scheme \cite{hinder2020generic,fercoq2019adaptive,Wen2018} and a function-value-based scheme.
-The former, taking \cite{Wen2018} for example, represents a computationally efficient implementation, while the latter, a function value-based restart scheme, i.e., restarting whence $E\left( x^n \right) >E\left( x^{n-1} \right)$, which conceptually parallels the line search techniques proposed here, provides enhanced theoretical guarantees.
+Within the widely employed gradient descent framework, \cite{o2015adaptive} pioneered two distinct restart strategies for the extrapolation parameter: a gradient-based scheme \cite{hinder2020generic,fercoq2019adaptive,Wen2018} and a function-value-based scheme.
+The former, taking \cite{Wen2018} for example, represents a computationally efficient implementation, while the latter, a function value-based restart scheme, i.e., restarting when $E\left( x^n \right) >E\left( x^{n-1} \right)$, which conceptually parallels the line search techniques proposed here, provides enhanced theoretical guarantees.
 We also refer to \cite{aujol2024parameter} for other restart techniques with the estimation of Lipschitz constants based on the FISTA framework.
 However, the function-value-based restart scheme usually needs to be restarted frequently due to the strict energy-decreasing requirement, which leads to an increased computational cost, as observed in our numerical experiments.
-Crucially, we address a critical failure mode: persistent line search failures triggering an excessive restart, which degrade the algorithm to basic DCA performance.
+Crucially, we address a critical failure mode: persistent line search failures that trigger excessive restarts, degrading the algorithm to basic DCA performance.
 To mitigate this, we directly introduce a novel update strategy that dynamically adjusts the extrapolation parameter based on the following line search.
 By defining $d^n = \bar x^n-x^n$, we proceed with an $\emph{aggressive}$ non-monotone Armijo-type line search involving parameters $\rho^k \lambda_{\max}>0$, $k = 1,2, \ldots$, $\rho \in (0,1)$, and $\lambda_{\max}, \omega, \eta>0$.
 The aim is to find the smallest integer $k$ satisfying \cite{ferreira2024boosted}

 Henceforth, denote $a(n):=k$ as the number of line searches for the $n$-th iteration and $N_{\max}$ as the maximal number of line searches.
-The final step size $\lambda_{n} := \rho^{k-1} \lambda_{\max}$ obtained from the line search in \eqref{eq:line:search} dictates the update of $x^{n}$ as follows
+The final step size $\lambda_{n} := \rho^{k-1} \lambda_{\max}$ obtained from the line search in \eqref{eq:line:search} dictates the update of $\left\{ x^n \right\}_n $ as follows